v0.7.1 · macOS + Windows + Linux · MIT

-a macOS secrets manager AI agents architecturally cannot leak from.
+a cross-platform secrets manager AI agents architecturally cannot leak from.

-Stores keys in macOS Keychain.
-Ships with a Claude skill that lets agents put secrets into your files without ever seeing the value.
-Free, open source, single-binary install.
+Stores keys in the macOS Keychain, Windows Credential Manager, or Linux Secret Service — with an encrypted-file fallback on headless servers.
+Ships with a Claude Code plugin that lets agents put secrets into your files without ever seeing the value.
+Free, open source, auto-updating install.

 claude.ai/code